astack-tech/astack/website/content/blog/implementing-rlm-recursive-language-model.md

 **AStack Implementation Results:**

-In our testing with Deepseek-V3 on synthetic OOLONG-Pairs datasets (100/200/500 entries), we achieved 100% accuracy across all sizes.
+In our testing with **DeepSeek-V3 (deepseek-chat, non-reasoning mode)** on synthetic OOLONG-Pairs datasets (100/200/500 entries), we achieved 100% accuracy across all sizes.
 However, this result should be interpreted with appropriate context:

-- **Model capability**: Deepseek-V3 demonstrates exceptional code generation abilities, which is crucial for RLM's code-based reasoning approach
+- **Model specification**: DeepSeek-V3 (deepseek-chat) in non-reasoning mode demonstrates exceptional code generation abilities, which is crucial for RLM's code-based reasoning approach
 - **Synthetic data**: Our test datasets were synthetically generated, which may not fully represent the complexity of real-world scenarios
 - **Implementation quality**: Our engineering improvements (filesystem abstraction, memory management, true recursion) contribute to reliability